 If you work in the motor trade, you need to know about motor trade insurance.
-It’s a big and complex subject and you need to know your way around it if you’re going to get the best insurance deal for your business.
+It’s a big and complex subject and you need to know your way around it if you’re going to get the best insurance quote for your business.
 This guide is here to help.

-Read on to get answers to frequently asked questions such as:
+Read on to get answers to frequently asked motor trade questions such as:

-If you need to buy traders insurance for your business, check out the insurance comparison tool on our site.
+If you need to compare motor trade quotes for your business, check out the insurance comparison tool on our site.
 It will give access to a number of quotes for your business from a range of motor trade insurance brokers.
 It’s the quick and easy way to get a great deal for your business.

 Most people simply want to know what motor trade insurance is and how it works.

 Motor trade insurance is needed by any business working in the motor trade industry.
 At its most basic level it gives your business and your employees the cover you need for your own vehicles or your customers’ vehicles (when the vehicles are in your care) to be road-legal.

 Beyond that, each policy is tailored to your business’s requirements so you can get precisely the level of cover you need.
 For example, if your business is in motor sales you can get cover for the vehicles you sell.
 If your business involves what is known as the ‘care, custody and control’ of your customers’ vehicles (you are a mechanic, for example), trader insurance policy protects your business and your employees while the vehicle is with you.
 You can also get cover for the premises you work from and any stock you carry.

 It is very easy to say that you need insurance if you work in the motor trade.
 Let’s start to break this down and look at it in a little bit more detail.